-Statecharts [3] were developed to aid the specification of complex, timed, interactive discrete-event systems.
-Nevertheless, the exclusive use of Statecharts does not scale to the complex behaviour of software tools we want to model today.
+The Statecharts [3] formalism was developed to aid the specification of complex, timed, interactive discrete-event systems.
+Nevertheless, the exclusive use of Statecharts does not scale to the complex (and often dynamic-structure) behaviour of the software systems we want to model today.
 From a programming point of view, object-oriented modelling methodologies address software complexity, but are not specifically designed for modelling timed, interactive discrete-event systems [4].

-To this end, we propose SCCD, a Statecharts and Class Diagrams hybrid, that combines the structural object-oriented expressiveness of Class Diagrams with the behavioural discrete-event characteristics of Statecharts.
-This results in a language suitable for the modelling of complex graphical user interfaces at a detailed level.
-In this paper, we present the SCCD language and the SCCDXML notation, based on SCXML, for the representation of SCCD models.
-Next, an SCCD compiler and its options are discussed.
-We review the limitations of the language and compiler, and outline future work.
-Finally related work is explored before concluding the paper.
+We propose SCCD, a Statecharts and Class Diagrams hybrid, which combines the structural object-oriented expressiveness of Class Diagrams with the behavioural discreteevent characteristics of Statecharts.
+The aim is to create a minimal (but sufficiently expressive) language, providing the necessary abstractions for modelling complex, timed, interactive discrete-event systems that exhibit dynamic-structure behaviour.
+We first present the SCCD language and its SC-CDXML representation, based on SCXML.
+We then explain our SCCD compiler.
+We review the limitations of the language and compiler, outlining future work.
+Finally, we explore related work and conclude the paper.